 Author: Brad Gallaway

-According to the ESRB, this game contains: Animated Violence
+According to ESRB, this game contains: Blood, Violence

 Survival Horror is a tired and worn out genre with far too many games and not enough innovation.
 Theres a perceptible lack of creativity thats setting into it like gangrene.
 In the bigger scheme of things, its a relatively young genre that seems to have aged quite poorly before its time.

 Nobody can accuse the Japanese of being boring when it comes to their hobbies, interests, and obsessions.
 Anyone who dabbles in Japanese culture or frequents import shops can tell you that not only do the Japanese create all of the coolest toys, they also come up with some of the funkiest, craziest, and most off-the-wall stuff youve ever seen.

 Parents should resist picking up Power Shovel.
 While it appears from the cover to be a game that most young fans of construction equipment would want to check out, mastering the controls is going to be astronomically far above the heads of most children.
 Unless youre shopping for an older […]

 Parentsare recommended to pick up the game since its easy enough for most children of gameplaying age to get into, the characters are cute and likeable (gotta love Klonoas Pac-Man hat), and there's not a single offensive thing on the entire disc.
 It's the total package for the game-buying parent. […]